mjordan/islandora_bulk_delete/README.md

 islandora:6
 ```

-and issued the command `drush iChainsaw --user=admin --pid_file=.tmp/mypidfile.txt`, objects with those three PIDs would be deleted.
-The only other option you can use in conjuction with `--pid_file` is `--list`, which will just list the PIDs named in your file.
+and issued the command `drush iChainsaw --user=admin --pid_file=/tmp/mypidfile.txt`, objects with those three PIDs would be deleted.
+The only other option you can use in conjuction with `--pid_file` is `--list`, which will just list the PIDs named in your file the same way it does if you use one of the query options.

 Newspapers are a special case: